jadrouil/tuna-lang/README.md

 1. You need to first install [docker](https://docs.docker.com/get-docker/) to run tuna locally.

-2. `npm i tuna-lang`
+2. `npm i -g tuna-lang`
-   - If you don't have node installed, instructions are [here](https://nodejs.org/en/).

 3. Pull containers: `tuna init`.
 When you run tuna, we use the containers pulled here.

 ## Learning
-- You can run any of the "main.tuna" file using the command `tuna run` in the same directory.
-Example projects can be found [demos](tuna/demos).
+- You can run any of the "main.tuna" files using the command `tuna run`.
+Example projects can be found in [demos](tuna/demos).
 - Questions can be asked in the [github discussions](https://github.com/Conder-Systems/tuna-lang/discussions).
 - Complete documentation on the syntax, capabilities, and road map can be found [here](./DOCUMENTATION.md).